Top results

 Finally, encourage them to reflect on their findings, communicating what they have learned and evaluating the whole process.

-It’s also ideal to plan fieldwork activities that seek to solve real-life problems, with a genuine purpose, audience and outcome.
+It’s also ideal to plan geography fieldwork activities that seek to solve real-life problems, with a genuine purpose, audience and outcome.

 This is not only highly motivating for pupils, but helps them understand what it means to ‘behave like a geographer’.
 It also allows them to be active citizens, caring for and having a say in how their local environment in maintained.